fabianfiorotto/quick-query/README.md

 # Quick query

 Do queries against your local databases quickly.
-Currently it only supports MySQL and PostgreSQL.
+By default it only supports MySQL and PostgreSQL.

-##Features
+## Features
 - Visualize query results
 - Database browser
 - Data Editor